Pegessi/FasterTransformer/README.md

-Note from cameronfr: this was a conversion of LLama.cpp for FasterTransformer.
+Note from cameronfr: this was an implementation of LLama for FasterTransformer.
 The python weights conversion script is incorrect because it misses a .T (transpose).
+Otherwise, the implementation should be correct.
 See [Issue#506](https://github.com/NVIDIA/FasterTransformer/issues/506) for updated progress.

 # FasterTransformer